dbt-labs/docs.getdbt.com/website/docs/reference/project-configs/asset-paths.md

 </Changelog>

 ## Default
-By default, dbt will not compile any additional files as part of `docs generate`, i.e. `asset-paths: []`
+By default, dbt will not copy any additional files as part of docs generate (for example `asset-paths: []`).

 ## Examples
 ### Compile files in the `assets` subdirectory as part of `docs generate`